Another online casino has been added to the Pennsylvania gambling portfolio.

 Back on Feb.
 8, PointsBet debuted its mobile sports betting app in the state.
 This marks the fourth state in which PointsBet is offering its iGaming platform, following Michigan, New Jersey and West Virginia.
 The platform also launched in Ontario (Canada) on April 4.

-PointsBet saw the opportunity in Pennsylvania because it is one of a handful of states with legalized real money online casinos, along with New Jersey, Connecticut, West Virginia, Michigan and Delaware.
+PointsBet saw the opportunity in Pennsylvania because it is one of a handful of states with legalized Pennsylvania online casinos, along with New Jersey, Connecticut, West Virginia, Michigan and Delaware.

 Those states plus Nevada also offer online poker.